-During fiscal years 2021, 2020, and 2019, the Company granted 180, 164, and 149 shares of common stock, respectively, with a service vesting condition to certain of its executives, officers, and employees.
+During fiscal years 2022, 2021, and 2020, the Company granted 189, 180, and 164 shares of common stock, respectively, with a service vesting condition to certain of its executives, officers, and employees.
 The restricted shares have voting rights and vest evenly at 20% over each of the next five years.
 Upon vesting, shares will be held in lieu of taxes equivalent to the statutory tax withholding required to be paid when the restricted stock vests.
-During the years ended December 31, 2021, 2020 and 2019, the Company withheld 56, 62, and 68 shares of common stock in lieu of taxes at a cost of \$5,994, \$4,969, and \$8,127, on the restricted stock vesting dates, respectively.
-During 2021, 2020 and 2019, following the annual stockholders meeting, the Company granted 4, 3 and 3 shares of common stock to the non-employee members of the Company's Board of Directors.
+During the years ended December 31, 2022, 2021 and 2020, the Company withheld 52, 56, and 62 shares of common stock in lieu of taxes at a cost of \$4,625, \$5,994, and \$4,969, on the restricted stock vesting dates, respectively.
+During 2022, 2021 and 2020, following the annual stockholders meeting, the Company granted 4, 4 and 3 shares of common stock to the non-employee members of the Company's Board of Directors.
 The restricted shares granted to these directors have voting rights and vest on the earlier of (a) the one year anniversary of the date of grant or (b) immediately prior to the following year's annual stockholders' meeting.
 Included in the 2021 amount is an initial award of shares that was granted to a newly appointed non-employee director pursuant to the Company's compensation program.
-The 2021 newly appointed non-employee director have voting rights and vest on the one well appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant or the one year anniversary of the date of grant.
-Included in the 2021 amount is an initial award of shares that were granted in 2021 to the newly appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant.
-Included in the 2019 amount are shares of common stock granted in August 2019 to two new non-employee members of the Company's Board of Directors.
-The restricted shares granted to these directors have voting rights and vest on the one year anniversary of the date of grant.
+The 2021 newly appointed non-employee director also received an annual grant of restricted shares.
+The initial award of shares that were granted in 2021 to the newly appointed non-employee director have voting rights and vest on the one year anniversary of the date of grant.